Ultimate Antarctica: South Georgia & Antarctic Circle - 23 - $37,490

 Additional Notes

-Please note: the use of helicopters is not permitted at South Georgia.
+The use of helicopters is not permitted in South Georgia.

-Please note: The departures shown have a mandatory transfer package (USD $995 per person) as outlined below, the cost of which is included in the pricing shown:
+PLEASE NOTE: The departures shown have a mandatory hassle-free Buenos Aires transfer package (USD $995 per person), the cost of which is already included in the pricing shown, so there is no additional cost to you for these services.

 Single Supplement And Child Policy

-At date of embarkation, the minimum age restriction of 8 years and a minimum height and weight requirement of 64 lbs or 29kg and 48" or 1.2m must be met.
+At the date of embarkation, the minimum age restriction of 8 years and a minimum height requirement of 48in or 1.2m must be met.
 Please contact us for details.

 Optional Adventure Activities